usnistgov/800-63-3/sp800-63b/sec10_usability.md

 [ISO/IEC 9241-11](#ISO9241-11) defines usability as the "extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use."
 This definition focuses on users, their goals, and the context of use as key elements necessary for achieving effectiveness, efficiency, and satisfaction.
 A holistic approach that accounts for these key elements is necessary to achieve usability.

-A user's goal for accessing an information system is to perform an intended task and authentication is the function that enables this goal.
+A user's goal for accessing an information system is to perform an intended task.
+Authentication is the function that enables this goal.
 However, from the user's perspective, authentication stands between them and their intended task.
 Effective design and implementation of authentication makes it easy to do the right thing, hard to do the wrong thing, and easy to recover when the wrong thing happens.

 Organizations need to be cognizant of the overall implications of their stakeholders' entire digital authentication ecosystem.
 Users often employ one or more authenticator, each for a different RP.
 They then struggle to remember passwords, to recall which authenticator goes with which RP, and to carry multiple physical authentication devices.
 Evaluating the usability of authentication is critical, as poor usability often results in coping mechanisms and unintended work-arounds that can ultimately degrade the effectiveness of security controls.